-People still go to the pubs and restaurants, as modern or characteristic as in any other parts of the world.
+People still go to pubs and restaurants, as modern or characteristic as in any other part of the world.

-Villages are very characteristic, with single storey houses painted in a pastel blue or yellow.
+Villages are very characteristic, with single-storey houses painted pastel blue or yellow.

-Cities are instead less attractive, with the Russian style buildings scattered around.
-The communist architecture is probably not my favourite, too minimalistic.
+Cities are instead less attractive, with Russian-style buildings scattered around.
+The Communist architecture is probably not my favourite, too minimalistic.